cl20813/DS-projects/README.md

  -[Make New Environment in Rutgers Amarel HPC ](set_environment)

-## Exercise : Travelers Insurance Conversion Modeling
+## Exercise : Travelers Insurance Conversion Modeling (Update Dec.2024)
 The goal of the project is to predict the probability that a prospect consumer will choose Travelers as their insurer.

 Last AUC score is 0.8015 using the LightGBM.(12-28-2024).
 Tabnet showed good AUC score but it performed very poorly on predicting actual labels.
 Another observation is that, CNN is good for spatial, sequential data and not a good tool for analyzing tabular, well structured data.